rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-29.md

 - NEAR [launched an $800 million ecosystem fund][nf] and has been quietly climbing up the DeFi TVL charts.
-- Secret Network can now bridge to multiple chains and its [SecretSwap] has enough liquidity that it will soon be a viable route for discreetely moving assets between the burgeoning multi-chain ecosystem.
+- Secret Network can now bridge to multiple chains and its [SecretSwap] has enough liquidity that it will soon be a viable route for discreetly moving assets between the burgeoning multi-chain ecosystem.
 - The Internet Computer (previously DFINITY) has been cranking out [blog posts][dfb], both about technical matters and partnerships.
 They are running a developer